If campaign contributions don’t actually buy the votes of legislators, at least they will get your voice heard when a key issue arises.

 Various communities immediately asked the courts to intervene, and in late December 2013, the Pennsylvania Supreme Court declared Act 13 in violation of the state constitution.
 The split decision had four justices determining that the law was unconstitutional, two justices saying it was permissible, and one justice who did not participate in the decision.

 What comes next for fracking in Pennsylvania?

-At Ostroff Injury Law, we’re no fans of fracking.
+At Ostroff Godshall Injury and Accident Lawyers, we’re no fans of fracking.
 Fracking is a dangerous practice that places our natural resources at risk and imperils our citizens.

 For the short term, there will be no changes.
 The zoning rules under Act 13 never went into effect because a court order blocked their implementation.
 Perhaps a few more counties, cities, and townships will alter their zoning rules to limit new fracking operations.
 However, we can’t expect a statewide rush to ban the practice.

 We also wouldn’t be surprised if the legislature in Harrisburg were to devise a new law to replace Act 13.
 Consider this.
 Of the four Pennsylvania Supreme Court justices who voted to reject Act 13, three did so because they believed the Act violated environmental guarantees in the state constitution.